cybertec-postgresql/pgwatch2/docs/custom_installation.rst

         sudo systemctl start pgwatch2
         sudo systemctl status pgwatch2

-      After initial verification that all works it's usually good idea to set verbosity back to default and remove the *verbose* flag.
+      After initial verification that all works it's usually good idea to set verbosity back to default by removing the *verbose* flag.

    #.
 Alternative start command when using InfluxDB storage: